kgulotta/Kenneth-Gulotta-Portfolio/02-Basics-of-Windows-11.md

 9. Wait while the system completes the Windows login process and presents the Windows desktop screen.

 ## Connecting to the network and logging in with Windows 11 from a remote location
-If you are logging in from a remote location, and you need to access the agency’s network resources, you must log into the OPM Virtual Private Network (VPN) as well as Windows 11.
+If you are logging in from a remote location, and you need to access the agency’s network resources, you must log into the agency's Virtual Private Network (VPN) as well as Windows 11.
 To do so, perform the following steps:

 1. Ensure that your computer is completely shut down.
 Then, insert your PIV card into your system’s card reader.
 For information, see the [“Using Your PIV Card for Authentication”](https://github.com/kgulotta/Kenneth-Gulotta-Portfolio/blob/main/02-Basics-of-Windows-11.md#using-your-piv-card-for-authentication) section.
 2. Turn your computer on.